bcgov/platform-services-sysdig/README.md

 - [Authentication](docs/auth.md)

 ### Operator
-A custom Ansible-based operator has been created to manage Users and Teams in the SysDig Monitor platform.
+A custom Ansible-based operator has been created to manage Users, Teams and Dashboard Templates in the SysDig Monitor platform.

 ### Help / Contact
-See `#devops-platform-services` or `#devops-how-to` channels for assistance in Rocket.Chat
+See `#devops-platform-services` or `#devops-how-to` channels for assistance in [Rocket.Chat](https://chat.developer.gov.bc.ca/).